Last updated on July 1, 2026

 Argothian Enchantress

-Besides having shroud, which is basically protection from spot removal, Argothian Enchantress is the cheapest way in green to draw cards from enchantments you play.
-Creatures like this card are usually the base of the Enchantress archetype, where you want to play lots of enchantments to draw a bunch of cards and grind your opponents out.
+Besides having shroud, which is basically protection from spot removal, Argothian Enchantress is the cheapest mono-green way to draw cards from enchantments you play.
+Creatures like this are usually the base of the Enchantress archetype, where you want to play lots of enchantments to draw a bunch of cards and grind your opponents out.
 Verduran Enchantress is another card that complements the strategy well.

 Tireless Tracker